Multiwavelength Observations of the Apparently Non-repeating FRB 20250316A: Physical Implications and Discussions

 On the other hand, some repeating FRBs have $\leq$ 10 bursts, with FRB rates of $10^{-3} - 2$ bursts per hour at a completeness of $0.5-10$ Jy ms \citep{chimerepeater2023}.
 Their energy functions cannot be examined in detail.
 In order to compare with them, we estimated the FRB rate of FRB~20250316A by combining observations from multiple telescopes.
 A cumulative FRB rate with multiple telescopes can be estimated as

 where $f(E_{\nu})$ is the energy function of FRBs, $i$ iterates over different telescopes, and $E_{\nu}$ is the threshold of each telescope.
-To compare with the CHIME repeating FRBs, we adopt $f(E_{\nu,i}) \propto E_{\nu}^{\alpha}$ following \cite{chimerepeater2023}.
-Taking FAST, CHIME and HyperFlash observations into account and assuming a slope of $-1.5$, we obtain a combined FRB~20250316A rate of $(1.3^{+3.0}_{-1.0}) \times 10^{-5}$ hour$^{-1}$ (red region in the right panel of Figure \ref{fig:frbrate}).
+To compare with the CHIME repeating FRBs, we adopt $f(E_{\nu,i}) \propto E_{\nu}^{\alpha}$ following \cite{chimerepeater2023}. \RE{Taking into account the observations of FAST, CHIME, and HyperFlash---a 25–32 m European radio telescope network that observed FRB~20250316A for 120 hours at L-band with a limiting fluence of 15 Jy ms \citep{Ould-Boukattine2025, FRB20250316Achime}---}and assuming a slope of $-1.5$, we obtain a combined FRB~20250316A rate of $(1.3^{+3.0}_{-1.0}) \times 10^{-5}$ hour$^{-1}$ (red region in the right panel of Figure \ref{fig:frbrate}).
 This region lies below all CHIME repeating FRBs (blue histogram).
-Using the flattest slope of repeating FRBs, $-1.0$ (from the high energy component of FRB~20200120E), the rate is estimated to be $(2.2^{+5.0}_{-1.0}) \times 10^{-4}$ hour$^{-1}$ (gray region), still below all CHIME repeating FRBs.
+Using the flattest slope of well-studied repeating FRBs, $\sim -1.0$ (FRB~20200120E, \RE{\citealt{Zhangsb2024}}), the rate is estimated to be $(2.2^{+5.0}_{-1.0}) \times 10^{-4}$ hour$^{-1}$ (gray region), still below all CHIME repeating FRBs.
+Thus, FRB~20250316A is different from the currently known repeating FRB sample.

-We caution, however, that this process assumes the energy function of repeating FRBs is stable, whereas temporal variations are possible.
+\RE{\citealt{FRB20250316Achime} explored the repeatility of this burst by a simulation, and concludes that the probability of detecting only one burst like FRB~20250316A in repeating FRBs is more significant than 5$\sigma$.
+With different methods, we have the same conclusion that} FRB~20250316A is highly likely to be a one-off event.
+We caution, however, that this process assumes the energy function of repeating FRBs is stable, whereas temporal variations are possible \RE{\citep{LiD2021, Zhangsb2024}}.
 In addition, we use only the ``gold'' sample from \cite{chimerepeater2023}.
-The ``silver'' sample, which may be contaminated by chance coincidence, may yield CHIME repeating FRBs with a lower rate.
-In summary, FRB~20250316A is different from the currently known repeating FRB sample and is highly likely to be a one-off event.
+The ``silver'' sample, which may be contaminated by chance coincidence, may yield CHIME repeating FRBs with a lower rate. \RE{As a result, it is hardly to totally exclude the possibility that FRB~20250316A would be detected in some distant future.}